Claiming for expenses

 The University currently pays by cheque.
 The Lab has asked, many times, for the University to pay directly into people's bank accounts and the University is working on this.

 Claims should be filed within two weeks of completing the trip or incurring the expense.
-If you incur expenses well in advance of the trip (e.g., booking air tickets) then make a claim for those expenses as soon as you have incurred them – do not wait – the Accounts Office is used to dealing with multiple expense forms relating to a single trip.
+This is especially important at financial year end (31 July) because all items need to be processed that have been incurred up to and including this date.
+If you incur expenses well in advance of the trip (e.g., booking air tickets) then make a claim for those expenses as soon as you have incurred them - do not wait - the Accounts Office is used to dealing with multiple expense forms relating to a single trip.